 Miami Marlins vs. Philadelphia Phillies

-The Miami Marlins and the Philadelphia Phillies meet on Sunday as they close out their series in South Florida.
-The Marlins are -130 favorites over the Phillies with an over/under run total set at 9.
+The Miami Marlins and the Philadelphia Phillies meet on Saturday in Miami for game two of their series.
+The Phillies are -145 favorites over the Marlins with an over/under run total set at 7.